Fer-gi/caritas/README.md

 2. Run npm install to install dependencies.
 3. Create a .env file in the server directory and configure any necessary environment variables.

 Now, your project should be up and running.
-Open your web browser and go to http://localhost:3000 to access the application.
+Open your web browser and go to your local host to access the application.

 #### Dependencies: